How to create a triggered message

 1. Visited the website.
 This event is recorded if the user visited the site for the first time or again, 40 minutes after the last visit.
 Read more about the event.

 2. Opened a page.
-This trigger option should be selected if you need to send (or restrict sending) a message when visiting specific pages of the site.
+This trigger option should be selected if you need to send (or restrict sending) a message when visiting specific pages of the site or screens of your mobile app.

-You can choose from several options for Opened a page.
+You can choose from several options for Opened a page / screen.
 You can trigger a message if:

 • the address of the landing page contains specific data - for example, on all pages of the site that contain /blog/ in the address